arkhn/data-challenge/readme.md

 ## Deliverables

 The candidate is asked to provide a self-contained and sustainable solution to help physicians monitor some constants of their patients during their stay.
+Some attention to performance is expected.
 The physicians targeted are anesthetists or resuscitators.
 The vital signs they are interested in are : Blood Pressure, SpO2, Heart Rate, Breath Rate, Respiratory Rate and can be any other relevant observation proposed by the candidate.
 The laboratory measurements are Alk.
 Phosphate, Calcium, Epoetin alfa.